verana-labs/verana-indexer/README.md

 ## Adding a new chain

-Setting up Horoscope for a new chain is straight-forward:
+Setting up Verana Indexer for a new chain is straight-forward:

 - Add the chain to the `network.json` file
 - Configure the crawling jobs and chain information in the `config.json` file